SamareshPatra/LSEG/README.md

 2. Option 2:
    - If docker is installed in your system, then we have created one docker image here (https://hub.docker.com/r/sampat17/findoutliers/tags).
-   - Please run the command - "docker pull sampat17/findoutliers:v1.0" to pull the image in local.
+   - Please run the command - "docker pull sampat17/findoutliers:v1.0" or "docker pull sampat17/findoutliers" to pull the image in local.
    - We can run this docker image to execute the script.
+To run the image - please use below command as user needs to interact by providing inputs from terminal.
+If we do not use '-it' we will end up by 'EOFError: EOF when reading a line error'.
+"docker run -it sampat17/findoutliers"

 # Execution flow of this script: